adriantich/DnoisE/README.md

                 -m --modal_length [number] when running DnoisE with entropy correction, sequence length expected can be set, if not, modal_length is used and only sequences with modal_length + or - 3*n are accepted
-                -r --min_abund [number] minimum abundance filtering applied at the end of analysis, 1 by default -u --unique_length only modal length is accepted as sequence length when running with entropy correction -x --first_nt_codon_position [number] as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3 (i.e., the first nucleotide in the sequences is a third codon position).
+                -r --min_abund [number] minimum abundance filtering applied at the end of analysis, 1 by default -u --unique_length only modal length is accepted as sequence length when running with entropy correction -w --within_MOTU [MOTU/motu/...]
+MOTU column name.
+This option allows to run DnoisEwithin MOTU.
+Is only available for --csv_input and --csv_output
+                -x --first_nt_codon_position [number] as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3 (i.e., the first nucleotide in the sequences is a third codon position)
                 -y --entropy_correction a distance correction based on entropy is performed (see https://github.com/adriantich/DnoisE).
 If not enabled no correction for entropy is performed (corresponding to the standard Unoise formulation)
 ```